Henry J. Kaiser High School (Hawaii): Curriculum

 The school has been approved as an International Baccalaureate World School since 2011.
 This approval supports the International Baccalaureate Middle-Years Programme and the Diploma Programme.
 The Middle-Years Programme is a 5-year program (grades 6-10) continued from Niu Valley Middle School.
 Students finish a personal project upon completion of the Middle-Years Programme.
 This school only offers IBDP classes to students intending to obtain the full diploma.
 Students may not take a mixture of regular classes and IBDP classes (other than the one elective offered to all IBDP students at this school).

-This school manages the AVID program as an elective course for the student who has a GPA between 2.0 and 3.5.
-The 8th to 12th grader can take an AVID class, and it is driven by the WICOR method, which stands for Writing, Inquiry, Collaboration, Organization and Reading.
+This school manages the Advancement Via Individual Determination (AVID) program as an elective course for the student who has a GPA between 2.0 and 3.5.
+The 8th to 12th grader can take an Advancement Via Individual Determination class, and it is driven by the WICOR method, which stands for Writing, Inquiry, Collaboration, Organization and Reading.

 Current Principal

-Justin S. N. Mew has a master's degree from University of Hawaii at Manoa.
+Justin S. N. Mew has a master's degree from University of Hawaiʻi at Mānoa.
 He was awarded the Hawaii Middle School Principal of the Year in 2011.
 He received the Outstanding Library Service Award School Administrators Honoree.